Kevin Kolb: Philadelphia Eagles

 On March 26, Adam Schefter reported that the Eagles expected Kolb to be the starting quarterback for the 2010 season.
 On April 4, McNabb was traded to the Washington Redskins, making Kolb the starting quarterback.
 Kolb signed a one-year contract extension worth $12.25 million on April 29, keeping him under contract with the Eagles through the 2011 season.

 In the Eagles' season-opener against the Green Bay Packers, the supposed start of the "Kevin Kolb Era," he was tackled by Packers linebacker Clay Matthews, and sustained a concussion.
 For precautionary measures, Kolb was withdrawn from the game.
 After passing a series of tests, he was nonetheless withheld for the game against the Detroit Lions.
 On September 21, backup quarterback Michael Vick was named the starting quarterback over Kolb for the rest of the season following Vick's win over the Lions.
 Kolb took over for Vick in a game against the Washington Redskins in Week 4 after Vick suffered a chest injury.
 Kolb went 22-for-35 with 201 passing yards, one touchdown and an interception in place of Vick.
-However, he was still beaten by the Redskins and their new starting quarterback, Donovan McNabb, 17–12.
+However, he was still beaten by the Redskins and their new starting quarterback, McNabb, 17–12.
 Due to Vick's injury, Kolb started the next three games.
 Against the Atlanta Falcons in week 6, Kolb went 23-for-29 for 326 yards, three touchdowns and one interception, and was named the NFC Offensive Player of the Week following his performance.
 During the game, Kolb made an illegal horse-collar tackle on Falcons safety William Moore following an interception.
 The Eagles were penalized 15 yards and Kolb was later fined $5,000 by the league, the first time a quarterback was fined for a horse-collar tackle.
 Kolb's final appearance with the Eagles came in the regular season finale, as the Eagles were resting many starters to be healthy for the playoffs.

 After the 2010 season, there was speculation that the Eagles would look to make a deal for Kolb since Vick was the clear starting quarterback.
 However, due to the 2011 NFL Labor Dispute, the Eagles were unable to trade away Kolb.
 On July 19, 2011, Kolb expressed interest in playing for the Arizona Cardinals, saying "Arizona would be a great place" to play.